8 Of The Most Stunning Illuminated Walking Trails To Enjoy In Yorkshire This Winter

 Lotherton’s Christmas Experience officially reopens next week, bringing colourful installations to the estate’s woodland.

-Guests can enjoy a festive strolls along winding paths of twinkling lights, with plenty of gorgeous installations to see boasting a number of interactive stations that guests can also get involved in.
+Guests can enjoy festive strolls along winding paths of twinkling lights, with plenty of gorgeous installations to see boasting a number of interactive stations that guests can also get involved in.

-The trail is, of course, just one part a whole Christmas adventure, where kids can meet Santa and his elves, and even help decorate Christmas ceramics to take home.
+The trail is, of course, just one part of a whole Christmas adventure, where kids can meet Santa and his elves, and even help decorate Christmas ceramics to take home.

 5. Glow at RHS Harlow Carr